dexter7k-maloneykf/notes/README.md

 # 2024-02-27
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and simplicity.
 Write clean, readable code that others can easily understand and maintain.
 Complex solutions might seem impressive, but they often lead to bugs, scalability issues, and unnecessary maintenance costs.
 Optimize for readability and robustness over premature optimization.
 And remember, a program that's easy to comprehend today will be easier to debug, refactor, and extend tomorrow."

+# 2024-02-28
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial for success.
+Before starting a new project or undertaking a large task, take the time to plan out the steps you needto take and the resources you will need.
+Knowing what you want to achieve and how to go about it will save you time and frustration later on.
+ -- 250 words